alexhmdev/QuackBoard/README.md

 Welcome to QuackBoard this is a funny project that I made for the [Kurojam](https://kurojam.com) 2023.

+> NOTE: Currently we have experiencing some problems with the audio on Safari, we are figuring out how to solve it.

 ## What is QuackBoard?

 QuackBoard is a funny keyboard with a duck theme, it uses duck sounds instead of the normal keyboard sounds.